 Generally speaking, you can get most of your guinea pig cage with a combination of these two materials.
 Since these cages are usually the biggest, they will have a lot of space to move around.
 It’s always recommended that you put some isolation on the floor of the cage.
 It can be either some felt or conventional bedding – both are very good.

 But, if you’ve ever seen a C&C Guinea pig cage, you know that they have no lid.
 This can either be an advantage or disadvantage.
 It’s an advantage if you don’t have any other predatory animals in the house.

 In that case, a C&C cage will not represent any kind of danger to a Guinea pig.
 However, having a lid over your C&C cage is almost always recommended, especially if you live in a rural area.

 For a lid, you can use any kind of material.
 It’s important that the lid connects firmly to the construction, as cats and dogs can easily remove it with their paws.
 Alternatively, you can always buy more corrugated plastic and make your lid or even your C&C cage.

 Is Corrugated Plastic Safe for Guinea Pigs?

 Many people are somewhat skeptical when it comes to plastic.
-Some say it’s not healthy and there are also some scientific researches that are backing up this fact.
-However, during all these years, it’s known that corrugated plastic is perfectly safe for Guinea pigs.
+Some say it’s not healthy and there is also some scientific research that is backing up this fact.
+However, during all these years, it proved that corrugated plastic is perfectly safe for them.

-Yes, they may chew some corrugated plastic!
-Thankfully, most cages are designed in a way to prevent it, and if this accidentally happens, the corrugated plastic remains a safe material.
-As much as you try to search for cases of poisoning with corrugated plastic, you wouldn’t be able to find any since it’s perfectly safe.
+Guinea pigs may chew some corrugated plastic.
+Thankfully, most cages are designed in a way to prevent it, and if this accidentally happens, the corrugated plastic will not harm them.

 Some Guinea Pig Cage Alternatives